Orange hawkweed. Photo Credit: Michael Shephard, USDA Forest Service, Bugwood.org

 Also known as: devil’s paintbrush, flameweed, grim-the-collier

-Orange hawkweed is a highly aggressive perennial that has attractive, showy orange flowers.
-The bright orange flowers attract gardeners who are unaware of its aggressive nature.
+Orange hawkweed is a fast spreading perennial that has attractive, showy orange flowers.
+The bright orange flowers attract gardeners who are unaware of how quickly it can spread.
 Once outside of garden beds, it spreads rapidly and can overtake lawns, gardens, pastures, and meadows.

 |Life Cycle:||Perennial (life cycle lasts more than one year)|

 |Height:||Up to 35 inches (89 centimeters), usually 12-18 inches (30 – 45 centimeters)|

 |Leaf Description:||Lance-shaped leaves only grow at the base of the plant and have hairs growing on both sides.|

 |Fruit & Flower Description:||Attractive flowers are bright orange-red and grow in compact clusters at the end of leafless stems.
 The stems are covered by stiff, black hairs.|

 - Orange hawkweed is commonly found in lawns, meadows, pastures, and forest openings

 - It thrives in a variety of soils, and while it prefers sunny locations, it is somewhat shade tolerant.